-How to make bread in five minutes a day?
-The secret is homemade stored dough, mixed and refrigerated for up to two weeks.
-You’ve made enough dough for many loaves, so you can take a piece from the fridge whenever you need it.
+I’m Jeff Hertzberg, and a long time ago, I figured out how to make great bread with only five minutes a day of active time investment.
+My BreadIn5 books, with over one million copies in print, will show you how.
+The secret?
+Homemade stored dough, refrigerated for up to two weeks.
+You’ll mix enough dough for many loaves, so you can take a piece from the fridge whenever you need it.
 Mix once, bake many…

 Judy Silver